Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description starts with a clear verb+resource statement: 'Ask the same prompt of several targets in parallel and return every voice.'
-This differentiates it from sibling tools like delegate (single target) or plan (sequential steps).
+The description starts with a clear verb+resource statement: 'Ask the same prompt of several ACP agents in parallel and reduce the voices.'
+It distinguishes from siblings like 'delegate' (for writes) and other deliberative tools by focusing on parallel execution and reduction.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.